theodox/theodox.github.io/pelican/content/Rescuing_Maya_GUI_from_itself.md

 Title: Rescuing Maya GUI from itself
 Date: 2014-02-23 10:22:00.000
 Category: blog
-Tags: , , , , ,
+Tags: maya, gui, python, mGui
 Slug: Rescuing-Maya-GUI-from-itself
 Authors: Steve Theodore
-Summary: pending
+Summary: Using metaclasses and a little bit of under-the-hood trickery to write Maya GUIs that can be ready by ordinary humans.
+The first post in the [mGui](https://github.com/theodox/mGui) series.

-**Update 4/11/2015: Fixed the code examples which were blown away in the current Blogger template, and also dead image links**
+>Update 4/11/2015: Fixed the code examples which were blown away in the current Blogger template, and also dead image links

 [Last time out](http://techartsurvival.blogspot.com/2014/02/pity-for-outcast.htm) was devoted to a subject most TA's already know: the shortcomings of Maya's native GUI.
 This time we're going to start looking at ways to rescue Maya from itself.

 ![](http://www.fanderson.org.uk/news/images3/darlingpuppet.jpg)

-And if you don't know what that picture is there, [go here first](http://youtu.be/9XNWA_yZvWo") \- this tech-art stuff is not as important as a good understanding of [Thunderbirds!]("http://en.wikipedia.org/wiki/Thunderbirds_\(TV_series\))).
+And if you don't know what that picture is there, [go here first](http://youtu.be/9XNWA_yZvWo") -- this tech-art stuff is not as important as a good understanding of [Thunderbirds!]("http://en.wikipedia.org/wiki/Thunderbirds_\(TV_series\))).

 With that out of the way: